CartoDB/carto-react/UPGRADE.md

 ## Tooltip

 Now, by default is placed `top` and has an `arrow` indicator, so you don't need to specify these properties anymore.

+We have a new component for building data structures within Tooltips, `TooltipData`.